Custom uploader

 https://example.com/{response}

-Can be used to get redirection URL.
-If no redirection happened then it will be just request URL.
+Can be used to get the redirection URL.
+If no redirection happened, then it will be just the request URL.

 Syntax: